tmmss1-iscte/WiFiSniffer/README.md

 ***NOTE:*** The task on the 'crontab.txt' file assumes that the 'main.py' script is located at '/home/kali/Desktop/WiFiSniffer'.
 You may need to change this location according to your needs.

+## Faraday cage

+The 'faraday_cage' directory contains some information about the custom-made faraday cage purposefully created for this project.
+The directory contains image files of the cage, as well as the isolation tests prosecuted to test and validate the isolation from outside eletromagnetic and radio interference.

 ## Pre-requisites
 This project requires the installation of the ```pyric```, ```scapy```, and ```pyshark``` libraries through pip, and the ```wireless-tools```, ```cron```, ```tcpdump```, and ```sqlite3``` packages from apt repository.